 - 400 V - line to line voltage for delta configuration

-The calculation rate in the power module is like a sample rate divider for the power calculations.
+The calculation sampling rate in the power module is like a sample rate divider for the power calculations.
 At high sampling rate (>100 kHz) this is often necessary due to performance problems (CPU power at the limit).
 So just select the calculation rate you need for your measurement.
 If you store all data in the full sampling rate (always fast) you also can calculate the power in the full calculation rate via the post-processing functionality.

 Typical calculation rate: